BUYING YOUR FIRST KITESURFING GEAR

-The most common set of three kites is 9/12/15, although a smaller person will choose 8/11/13, and a larger one could gather 10/13/17
+The most common set of three kites is 9/12/15, although a smaller person will choose 8/11/13, and a larger one could have 10/13/17

-If we know that in the near future we will spend more time in the air than in the water, we can consider the freestyle FX, and if we live somewhere by the turbulent wild Scandinavian sea and we are going to struggle with the waves, then Drifter.
-As a light wind kite (13, 15 and 17 m), we choose Contra, with which we can successfully cruise or even train jumps while others walk out of the water with a kite in their hand.
+If we know that in the near future we will spend more time in the air than in the water, we can consider the freestyle FX, and if we live somewhere by the turbulent wild Scandinavian sea and we are going to struggle with the waves, then Drifter would be the choice.
+As a light wind kite (13, 15 or 17 m), we choose Contra, with which we can successfully cruise while others walk out of the water with a kite in their hand.
 This is of course the Cabrinha typology, but each brand has its own.
 The point is to choose a perfect model for your skills and conditions.

 Especially when you’re planning to practice your first jumps, consider buying a good kite (with which you will actually learn something), but used, so you don’t worry about giving it some hard moments.

-Quite still not exploited kites are generally 1-3 years old, the material is at least a little bit crispy (not too soft) and is colors are not faded.
+Quite still not exploited kites are generally 1-3 years old, the material is at least a little bit crispy (not too soft) and colors are not faded.

 Before the purchase, it’s best to test your future kite.
 Besides having a ride, also pump it, leave it for a couple of hours and make sure that the kite doesn’t loose air (and if that’s not possible, at least ask the seller about it).
-Also check the canopy for microdamage.
+Also check the canopy for micro damages.

-All in all, it’s good to buy own gear at the level of full independence, knowing more less which kites and which solutions we like (preferably from autopsy!), taking into account the places where we will ride and the way we will use our kites.
+All in all, buying kitesurfing gear is a good idea at the level of full independence, when you know more less which kites and which solutions you like (preferably from autopsy!), and when you take into account the places where you will ride and the way you will use your kites.

-When you rent, you always have new equipment, perfectly chosen for the current conditions and your skills.
-And so you don’t have to travel with anything but your boardshorts.
-Just pay attention to your insurance package 😉
+When you rent, you always have new gear, perfectly chosen for the current conditions and your skills.
+And you don’t have to travel with anything but your boardshorts.
+In this case just pay attention to your insurance package 😉